 These features, taken together, distinguish our project from extant democracy indices.

 Through a systematic, historical, and disaggregated approach V-Dem:

-- Will provide a full set of indices for each conception and component.
+- Provides a full set of indices for each conception and component.

 - Allows scholars and practitioners to construct their own indices to suit their own purposes, exploring relationships among very specific elements of democracy over long periods of time.

-- Will advance our understanding of the historical process of democratization, shedding light on the sequences by which regimes have developed over the past century, and perhaps providing a glimpse into future.
+- Advances our understanding of the historical process of democratization, shedding light on the sequences by which regimes have developed over the past century, and perhaps providing a glimpse into future.